nodejs/node-eps/002-es-modules.md

 ### 3.1.
 Determining if source is an ES Module

 A new file type will be used for ES Modules, `.mjs`.
-Files with this extensions will be treated using the loading semantics in this document, but retain a way to load existing extensions of `.json`, `.node`, and `.js`.
+Files with this extension will be treated using the loading semantics in this document, but retain a way to load existing extensions of `.json`, `.node`, and `.js`.
 The file type for JavaScript with IANA as an official file type needs to have this extensions